Oregon seeing red in its dispute with California winery

 SALEM, Ore.
 (AP) — Pinot noir is one of the finickiest grapes, but with proper nurturing it produces an amazing wine.
-Officials in Oregon and at a U.S. government agency are similarly finicky, and are stomping on a California winery's claims it makes an Oregon pinot.
+Officials in Oregon and at a U.S. government agency are similarly finicky, and are stomping on a California winery's claims that it makes an Oregon pinot.

 Copper Cane, a Napa Valley, California, winery sells more pinot noir made from Oregon grapes than anyone else, and often at a lower price.
 That has some Oregon winemakers, who call the California version a less elevated product, seeing red.